midasvo/AUTOCSV2SSIS/README.md

 # CSV2SSIS
 Simple script that monitors a directory for new CSV files and calls the SSIS package.
+This is meant to save time and effort if you have new logfiles that need to be imported everyday.

+Pre-Conditions:
+- Your CSV file contains a row which uniquely identifies the file and/or machine.
+For example you log from a machine called 'M1', add a column 'Machine' and have each row contain 'M1'.
+This name is extracted from the file and used as the new filename.
+- Your SSIS package has Flat File Sources which point to the correct filename in the SSISWorkingDirectory.
+In our example this means that for our M1 logfile the SSIS package uses 'M1.csv' as a Flat File Source.

 ## Steps